6 Point Fault Finding Technique

 2. Gather Information

 Once you've defined the problem, gather as much relevant information as possible.
-This involves researching the system or device in question.
+Practically speaking, this involves researching the system or device in question.
 Understanding how it's supposed to work is crucial to identifying where things are going wrong.
-Consider these avenues:

-- Use online resources: Search for information online, utilizing keywords related to the problem and the specific system.
+• Use online resources: Search for information online, utilizing keywords related to the problem and the specific system.
 Forums, websites, and knowledge bases can offer solutions and insights from other users who have encountered similar issues.
-However, always verify information from multiple sources.
+That said, always verify information from multiple sources.

 Example: If troubleshooting a faulty home appliance, you might consult the owner's manual, search online for troubleshooting tips specific to the model number, or contact the manufacturer's customer service.